vendia/examples/features/share/graphql/graphql-enhancements/README.md

 ## Deploying the Uni

 This example will create a Uni to store attributes regarding product inventory.
+This Uni will add a constraint to the `quantity` property.

 If you are not already logged in to the Share CLI, do so by running [`share login`](https://vendia.net/docs/share/cli/commands/login):